Deleting retweets sounds simple — until you try to do it at scale.

 If you only need to remove a handful of recent retweets, cloud tools can work.

-If you want every retweet and quote tweet gone, especially on an older account, archive-based deletion is the most accurate and least risky method.
+If you want every retweet and quote tweet gone, especially on an older account, local browser session deletion is the most accurate and least risky method.

 Retweets are simple on the surface — but deleting them properly requires precision.